Jerome Dennis (serial killer): Murders

 Dennis took up baking while incarcerated, and attended vocational cooking classes and a Bible study group.
 In early October 1991, Jerome, who had served 10 years of his 30-year prison sentence, was granted early release, and on November 19, he was paroled.
 Soon after he moved into a home in East Orange, and was hired at Pleasantdale Bakery in West Orange, New Jersey as a porter.

 Within two months of his release, on December 12, Dennis attacked 26-year-old Zelda Bailey, but she was not seriously injured and survived.
 Four days later, Dennis attacked 41-year-old Robyn Carter in Newark, raping, and strangling Carter to death.
-Her body was later discovered the same day.
+Her body was discovered the same day.
 Two months later on February 15, 1992, Dennis abducted 30-year-old Elizabeth Clenor, who was returning from a McDonald's where she had applied for a job.
 Dennis raped and bludgeoned her to death before disposing her body in an abandoned house.

-Six days later, on February 21, Dennis attacked 30-year-old Stephanie Alston, and fatally stabbed her to death, then dumped her body off approximately 50 yards from Clenor's body.
+Six days later, on February 21, Dennis attacked 30-year-old Stephanie Alston, and fatally stabbed her to death, then dumped her body approximately 50 yards from Clenor's body.
 The next day, on February 22, Dennis was armed with a knife when he attacked 23-year-old Khydijah Harris, who survived.
 On April 10, 1992, Dennis killed 16-year-old Jamillah Jones.
 Jones was out with her friends, and when nighttime fell, she decided it was best to return home.
-At about six blocks away from her house, Dennis attacked Jones, raping her, and stabbed her to death, then threw her body off a pedestrian overpass.
+At about six blocks away from her house, Dennis attacked Jones, raping and stabbing her to death, then throwing her body off a pedestrian overpass.

-Between the same day and April 11, Jones' body was discovered along with the bodies of Clenor, Alston, and the youngest victim 14-year-old Shakia Hedgespeth.
-They were found within blocks from one another along the Garden State Parkway, but were proven to have been killed days apart.
+Between then and April 11, Jones' body was discovered along with the bodies of Clenor, Alston, and the youngest victim, 14-year-old Shakia Hedgespeth.
+They were found within blocks from one another along the Garden State Parkway but were proven to have been killed days apart.